-In Northern Illinois, juncos usually tend to show up when the first flurries fly, and it is interesting that this year we had several calls into the Extension office wondering just what happened to the juncos because no one had seen them yet.
+In Northern Illinois, juncos usually tend to show up when the first flurries fly, and it is interesting that in 2021-2022, several calls came into the Extension office wondering just what happened to the juncos because no one had seen them yet.
 The first spotting is often mid-October.
 On a related note, we also fielded several calls about why hummingbirds and monarchs were still begin spotted late into October.

 There is still much to be researched and understood about what combination of factors actually signals migration.
 What we do know with 20/20 hindsight is that we have had one of the hottest years on record — including an unusually very warm entire month of October.

 Somehow our migratory birds and insects knew more than the forecasters that we were going to have that long warm fall and delayed their migratory yearnings.
 Sure enough, just before our first cold snap in late November, reports of juncos appearing at backyard feeders started coming in.

 When they do arrive, you will see them hopping or flitting with a little stutter-step in leaf litter looking for food.
 According to Cornell University’s All about Birds website, dark-eyed juncos are primarily seed-eaters.
 A majority of their diet, 75%, consists of chickweed, buckwheat, lambsquarters.
 In the breeding season, they add insects to their diets.